 A Message from our Director

 Welcome to CCVIP!
-We invite you to browse the website and seriously consider signing up to enhance your computer or phone skills in a college environment that supports lifelong learning.
+We invite you to browse this catalog and seriously consider signing up to enhance your skills on the computer or digital device in a college environment that supports lifelong learning.

-New this year, if you are ready to find your next job or your first job, CCVIP is now offering job placement services!
-Call for more information.
+Placement services are now available: if you are ready to find your next job or your first job, CCVIP is ready to serve you.

 Interested in learning the iPad, but need to go at your own pace and in your own time frame?
 Check out our online iPad course; much of it easily transferable to the iPhone.

-If you’re a company or organization, consider letting us check out your website to ensure that it is truly useable by people who are blind or visually impaired.
+If you’re a company or organization, why not let us check out your website to ensure that it is truly useable by people who are blind or visually impaired.
 We also offer scripting services if your software is difficult for an employee with vision loss to use.

 We are your partner, as you learn to "access technology, so you can access the world."